benjaminpettus/Get-A-Life/README.md

 # waffle.io link:
 https://waffle.io/Hyperkind/Get-A-Life

-# Seeders are available for everyone to generate mock data
+# Seeders are available to generate mock data
 /seeds/event-mock-seed.js

 # To generate mock data to be used: